bloominstituteoftechnology/node-db-challenge/README.md

 ## Minimum Viable Product

-**NOTE** There is no boilerplate for you for this project.
-You will need to take the steps necessary for creating this project from scratch.
-Start by initializing your project with a `package.json` file and go from there.
+**NOTE** There is no boilerplate for you for this projects.
+You will need to take the steps necessary for creating this projects from scratch.
+Start by initializing your projects with a `package.json` file and go from there.

-- [ ] A `project` can contain multiple actions and has:
+- [ ] A `projects` can contain multiple actions and has:
   - [ ] a unique Id.
   - [ ] a name.
   - [ ] a description.
-  - [ ] a flag that indicates if the project is complete or not.
+  - [ ] a flag that indicates if the projects is complete or not.
-- [ ] An `action` belongs to only one project.
+- [ ] An `action` belongs to only one projects.
 An action has:
   - [ ] a unique id.
   - [ ] a description of what needs to be done.
   - [ ] a notes column to add additional information.